brianpetro/smart-chat-obsidian/README.md

 > [!QUESTION] **Why juggle browser tabs?**
 > Chat directly inside your vault with context-aware responses.

+> [!WARNING] **The Problem**
+> Switching between the browser and Obsidian breaks your flow and scatters conversations.

 # Smart Chat (Obsidian Plugin)

 Smart Chat adds a powerful chat interface to Obsidian using the [Smart Environment](https://github.com/brianpetro/jsbrains/tree/main/smart-environment) architecture.
 It allows you to chat with an AI model while dynamically pulling context from your Obsidian vault, creating new chat threads, injecting context or system prompts, and more.

+✔️ Context-aware responses from your vault

+🔐 Private & local-first by default

+🤖 Works with local models like Ollama

 ## How It Works